 To the extent practicable, the School Board shall annually review and revise this policy.
 The policy shall be made consistent with Minn.
 Stat.
-121A.031 and other applicable law.
-Revisions shall be made in consultation with students, parents, community organizations, parent-teacher advisory councils, Superintendent's Advisory Council, and the Instruction and Curriculum Advisory Committee.
+121A.031 and other applicable laws.
+Revisions shall be made in consultation with students, parents, community organizations, parent-teacher advisory councils, Policy Review Committee, and the Instruction and Curriculum Advisory Committee.

 Minn.
 Stat.
 Ch.
 13 (Minnesota Government Data Practices Act)

 Minn.
 Stat.
 120A.05, Subds.
 9, 11, 13, and 17 (Definition of Public School)

 Minn.
 Stat.
 121A.03 (Sexual, Religious and Racial Harassment and Violence)

 Minn.
 Stat.
 121A.031 (School Student Bullying Policy)